Exam Board – Edexcel

 Qualification – A Level 9HI0

-Entry requirements – GCSE grade 5 in English and maths and grade B in history
+Entry requirements – GCSE grade 5 in English and grade 6 in history

 A Level history is fascinating and awe inspiring!
 As a history student you will gain insight into the multifaceted nature of the human experience and history will help you to make sense of a complex, globalising world.